Scratch Jr

 2 - Welcome to Scratch Jr.

-Welcome to Scratch Jr., an engaging platform designed specifically for young learners to explore the basics of coding.
-Scratch Jr. allows students to bring their creative ideas to life by creating stories, games, and animations.
-It’s a hands-on tool that helps them understand the fundamental concepts of coding in a way that’s intuitive and fun.
+Scratch Jr. is an engaging platform designed specifically for young learners to explore the basics of coding.
+It’s a hands-on tool that allows students to bring their creative ideas to life by designing their own stories, games, and animations.

 3 - Getting Started

-To begin, guide your students to open a new project in Scratch Jr. by tapping the home button and selecting the "+" symbol to start fresh.
+To begin the coding session, guide your students to open a new project in Scratch Jr.

 4 - Green Flag means Go!

-The green flag block is like pressing the "go" button; it tells the character when to start following the instructions.
+The green flag block is like pressing the "go" button; it tells the character exactly when to start following the instructions they've snapped together.

-This will trigger the sequence, and they’ll see their character move according to the commands they've programmed.
+This action will trigger the sequence, and they'll see their character move according to the commands they've programmed.
+This simple process is essential for learning the basics of sequencing and understanding that code only runs when you tell it to!

 Unlock the Full Learning Experience